 Bloomberg follows up

 The news channel Bloomberg asked Apple co-founder Steve Wozniak how Cupertino should best respond.
-In the interview, "The Woz" explained how worried he was that Apple has not yet offered a competitive product.
-According to Wozniak, Cupertino is a leader in various areas, including Touch ID and Face ID and of course Apple Pay.
+In an interview, "The Woz" explained how concerned he was that Apple has yet to offer a competitive product.
+According to Wozniak, Cupertino is a leader in several areas, including Touch ID and Face ID, and of course, Apple Pay.
 However, this is far from enough.
-According to him, Samsung and Huawei are ahead when it comes to foldable smartphones.
-Apple could suffer a significant setback.
-Nevertheless, he hopes for Apple's old art of surprising - the well-known "one more thing".
+He believes that Samsung and Huawei are ahead when it comes to foldable smartphones, which could significantly hand Apple a setback.
+Nevertheless, he hopes to use Apple's old technique of surprising customers – the time-honored "one more thing."